 Read more: Working four-day weeks for five days' pay?
 Research shows it pays off

 For our study, we surveyed 263 city workers from ten of Melbourne’s biggest employers.
 We asked them about their commuting habits, existing flexible working arrangements, attitudes toward flexible working and the nature of their work tasks.

 We found 64% of workers were already taking advantage of some sort of flexible working arrangements that allowed them to work from a remote location, usually at home, an average of 1.1 days a week.
 And 83% of them either “liked” or “loved” the ability to do this.

 Only 2% said none of their work could be performed from an alternative location.
 A majority of participants, 58%, indicated they could do at least half their work duties out of the office.
 Some 30% of the workers indicated 80% or more of their work duties could be performed remotely.

+Breakdown of participants in flexible working survey.
 Author's research, Author provided

 Technology enables these flexible working opportunities.
 Laptops, smartphones, high-speed internet and cloud access were highlighted as the must-haves for remote working.